We believe that working with maintainers to create coordinated security vulnerability policies is important. Why? Here’s one story to illustrate.

 "Tidelift has made the process of offering a comprehensive vulnerability disclosure process simple for the urllib3 team,” said co-maintainer of urllib3, Seth Larson.
 “This makes delivering secure code and responding quickly to vulnerabilities easy even for a small team."

-Imagine a world without zero day fire drills.
+Imagine a world without zero day exploits and fire drills.
 Sounds nice, doesn’t it?
 The Tidelift Subscription gets us one step closer to that world.
 Tidelift researches the health, security, and license status across all of your dependencies and provides you with access to hundreds of open source experts that are paid to fix vulnerabilities for you.

 Curious how it works?
 You can try all the features of the Tidelift Subscription for free for 14 days.
 Start your free trial now.